Maonalisapizza/hsu-tung-hsieh-tbii-exam/README.md

 7. Enjoy :)

 ## Important Notes
+1. Please ensure that you've downloaded all the libraries needed
-1. Please ensure that all the images and the app.py file are in the same folder
+2. Please ensure that all the images and the app.py file are in the same folder
-2. Please do not adjust the frame size (e.g. fullscreen) to maintain the original layouts
+3. Please do not adjust the frame size (e.g. fullscreen) to maintain the original layouts
-3. It's normal if the program does not react immediately because it can be taxing for the system.
+4. It's normal if the program does not react immediately because it can be taxing for the system.
 Give it a few seconds and it'll work.
-4. Some users have problems with the calendar widget.
+5. Some users have problems with the calendar widget.
 You can try double-clicking it first.
 If that doesn't work just enter the date manualy
-5. Please wait for a few seconds if a page is blank.
+6. Please wait for a few seconds if a page is blank.
 The system might be loading it.

 ## Disclaimer
 This app (GUI) is not intended to provide any medical advice.
 Please seek professonal assistance if necessary.